bingeli1212/nitrile-preview/doc/DOC-contex.md

   have been placed at the first row and the last one wrapped, where LATEX and SVG would each have wrapped the third one down to the next row.

 - DO NOT know how to make a double horizontal rule for a "tabular".
 It has been observed that for a "starttable" block, two consecutive "\HL" commands does not turn it into a double horizontal line.
 It seems that these two "\HL commands are placed very close to each other and the horizontal line just appears to be a little thicker.

 - DO NOT KNOW how to change the entire font for the "startable" block such that the table will be less taller than before.
 It is been seen that if a font switch such as "\bfxsm" is placed before "\starttable", then it the fonts are shrinked but the table does not gets shorter and is still the same height.

 - The current setup for typesetting a HL list works beautifully in CONTEX.

 - The ``\placefigure`` command could fail and cause a compile error if it is to generate a "Figure" caption (where "none" isn't provided inside the first option argument of this command).
 This has been observed inside Gleamer.
 For this reason, the "float_to_figure()" function inside the contex.js has been changed such that if the title is empty, then a "none" is placed inside the first optional argument, thus effectively disabling the generating of the "Figure" line, solving the problem and allowing the compile to continue inside Gleamer.

+- When placing inline images using the combination of ``\hbox`` and ``\externalfigure``, the images could still appear being placed to far to the right such that it cuts into the spaces of the right margin, where it should've been wrapped to the next line.
+So far, if placed inside a figure, where each figure is wrapped by a "startcombination" and "stopcombination" commands, it seems to have worked fine.
+But it still needs to be verified.

 # The \bTABLE problem